-Of benefit to Applicant, too, is MC ¶ 8(b), "there is no conflict of interest, either because the individual's sense of loyalty or obligation to the foreign person, or allegiance to the group, government, or country is so minimal, or the individual has such deep and longstanding relationships and loyalties in the United States, that the individual can be expected to resolve any conflict of interest in favor of the U.S. interest."
+Of benefit to Applicant, too, is MC \P 8(b), "there is no conflict of interest, either because the individual's sense of loyalty or obligation to the foreign person, or allegiance to the group, government, or country is so minimal, or the individual has such deep and longstanding relationships and loyalties in the United States, that the individual can be expected to resolve any conflict of interest in favor of the U.S. interest."
 Applicant's demonstrated loyalty, patriotism, and professional commitments to the United States are well demonstrated and sufficient under these circumstances to neutralize all potential conflicts that are implicit in his relationships with his immediate and extended family residing in Afghanistan.

-One other mitigating condition has application to Applicant's situation.
-MC $\P$ 8(f), "the value or routine nature of the foreign business, financial, or property interests is such that they are unlikely to result in a conflict and could not be used effectively to influence, manipulate, or pressure the individual." is fully applicable.
-He has no current financial interests in Afghanistan, and uncertain likelihood of ever acquiring any inheritance rights in the country that could create any conflicts in the foreseeable future.
+Two other mitigating conditions have application to Applicant's situation.
+MC ¶¶ 8(c), "contact or communication with foreign citizens is so casual and infrequent that there is little likelihood that it could create a risk for foreign influence or exploitation," and 8(f), "the value or routine nature of the foreign business, financial, or property interests is such that they are unlikely to result in a conflict and could not be used effectively to influence, manipulate, or pressure the individual." are fully applicable.
+Applicant has no current property or other financial interests in Afghanistan, and there is an uncertain likelihood of his ever acquiring any inheritance rights in the country that could create any conflicts in the foreseeable future.
+What is known about his parents is that they have modest resources and receive some financial support from Applicant.